ubco-cmps/cosc111_course/class/week02/lab.md

 ```

 The first command will generate a hierarchy of all files and folders in your lab2 directory.
-The second command will put the results of `tree` into `mydungeonmap.md` to create your explored dungeon map!
+The second command will put the results of `tree` into `mydungeonmap` to create your explored dungeon map!

 ### What to do if `tree` isn't installed on your machine?